greekepistle/wandoo/docs/api-spec.md

 #### Usage
 1. Retrieve all wandoos of a host by specifying host's userID
-2. Retrieving all wandoos near user's location
+2. Retrieve all wandoos near user's location
+3. Retrieve all wandoos and limit the amount returned

 ### POST /api/wandoos